variantstudios/greeleydowntown.com/_signature_events/downtown-scavenger-hunt.md

   phones.
 It's inexpensive, informative and FUN! https://www.letsroam.com/scavenger_hunt/GREELEY_SCAVENGER_HUNT?utm_source=partner&utm_medium=cu3bh2jv
 image_path: /assets/1_DowntownGreeley.jpg
-header_image_path:
+header_image_path: /assets/1_DowntownGreeley.jpg
 weight: 0
 ---

 Downtown Scavenger Hunt - Anytime you want!
 All you need are comfortable shoes and a well charged phone.
-The hunt will take you an a short loop around the core downtown while you solve clues, look for answers, learn a little history and explore some of our wonderful public art.&nbsp;
+The hunt will take you an a short loop around the core downtown while you solve clues, look for answers, learn a little history and explore some of our wonderful public art.